mevonuk/learn2slither/README.md

 ### Q-table

-The Q-table would contain the q-values for each state and action:
+The Q-table contains the q-values for each state and action:

 q-table = {
     $state_i$ : {'left': $q_l$, 'forward': $q_f$, 'right': $q_r$}